mit-orcd/orcd-docs-edit/docs/software/apptainer.md

 === "Engaging"

-     Log in a Rocky 8 head node,
+     Log in to a Rocky 8 head node,
      ```
      ssh <user>@eofe10.mit.edu
      ```